ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-list-screenlets.markdown

 - [Add a Screenlet Delegate](/develop/tutorials/-/knowledge_base/7-0/add-a-screenlet-delegate)
 - [Creating and Using Your Screenlet's Model Class](/develop/tutorials/-/knowledge_base/7-0/creating-and-using-your-screenlets-model-class)

-You'll create the list Screenlet by following these steps:
+This tutorial uses the following steps to show you how to create a list
+Screenlet:

-1. Creating the Screenlet's Model class.
+1. Creating the Model class

-2. Creating the Screenlet's Theme.
+2. Creating the Theme

-3. Creating the Screenlet's Connector.
+3. Creating the Connector

-4. Creating the Screenlet's Interactor.
+4. Creating the Interactor
+5. Creating the Delegate

-5. Creating the Screenlet class.
+6. Creating the Screenlet class

 First though, you should understand how pagination works with list Screenlets.